siMobin/Gemini-Echo/README.md

 - `instructions`: Stores JSON files containing system instructions, commands, and keywords.
 - `Data`: Stores conversation data in YAML files.
 - `app.py`: Entry point of the application.
-- `memory.json`: Stores long-term memory in JSON format.
-- `setup.ps1`: A PowerShell script for setting up the project environment, including virtual environment creation and dependency installation.
-- `run.bat` / `run.sh`: Scripts for running the application on Windows and Linux/Mac, respectively.

 ---